Apols-12/site/README.md

-This is a simple porfolio page, you can custoumize depending on your need
+This is a simple porfolio page, you can customize depending on your need